Direct-drive sim racing wheel: History

-Direct-drive mechanisms for use in industrial arms began to be possible in the 1980s, with the use of rare-earth magnetic materials, of which today the most commonly used are neodymium magnets.
+Direct-drive mechanisms for use in industrial arms began to be possible in the 1980s, with the use of rare-earth magnets, of which today the most commonly used are neodymium magnets.

 Before the 1980s, servo motors were not powerful enough (did not have enough torque) to be used directly, and therefore reduction gears or mechanical belts were added to the motor to leverage and multiply its power.
-Higher power motors were not feasible due to the expensive rare-earth materials needed to build them.
-This problem was surpassed in the 1980s, with the development of less expensive high power magnets.
+Higher-power motors were not feasible due to the expensive rare-earth materials needed to build them.
+This problem was surpassed in the 1980s, with the development of less-expensive high-power magnets.

 In 2013, direct-drive sim steering wheels were introduced in large scale to the consumer mass market as a more advanced alternative to gear- and belt-driven steering wheels.
 The first commercially broadly available direct-drive wheel base was released in 2013 by the UK-based Leo Bodnar Electronics, after having been retailing to racing teams and professional centers since 2008.
-It was followed in 2015 by the US-based SimXperience AccuForce V1, and by the first do it yourself open-source hardware OpenSimwheel or "OSW" kits for users with good technical knowledge.
+It was followed in 2015 by the US-based SimXperience AccuForce V1, and by the first do-it-yourself open-source hardware OpenSimwheel or "OSW" kits for users with good technical knowledge.

-In 2015, a preliminary comparison of gear-driven and direct drive wheels in the 0–30 Hz frequency range, for a study on hard real-time multibody simulation and high-fidelity steering wheel force feedback, concluded that direct drive wheels are preferable.
+In 2015, a preliminary comparison of gear-driven and direct-drive wheels in the 0–30 Hz frequency range, for a study on hard real-time multibody simulation and high-fidelity steering wheel force feedback, concluded that direct-drive wheels are preferable.

 Simucube was one of the manufacturers who previously provided Open Sim Wheel kits, and is a brand name owned by the Finnish manufacturer Granite Devices, which also supplies driver electronics for controlling servomotors and stepper motors, both for sim racing and industrial use.
 Granite Devices started as a hobby project by the Finn Kontkanen Tero when he was building a CNC milling machine, and realised that there was many alternating current servomotors of high quality on the market, but that driver electronics for controlling such motors was expensive or hard to come by.
 He investigated the operation of AC servos, and realized that it was possible to make usable control electronics with a handful of the latest electronic components and some real-time algorithms.
 The development of the controller then took around a year.
 The electronics are based on an IONI motherboard and STM32F4, and a proprietary firmware called MMos.
 An open source version of this software has been planned for release, but has not yet been released as of 2022.

 Performance metrics

-Issues, quality and performance indicators of direct-drive wheels, and of sim racing wheels in general, include detail and fidelity of force feedback, smooth torque transmission, nearly-zero backlash, rotary encoder resolution, clipping, dynamic range, torque ripple, cogging torque, drivers and digital signal processing with control electronics, signal filtering, backdrive friction, low inertia, damping, fast response, precise positioning, electromagnetic interference, and latency.
+Issues, quality, and performance indicators of direct-drive wheels, and of sim racing wheels in general, include detail and fidelity of force feedback, smooth torque transmission, nearly-zero backlash, rotary encoder resolution, clipping, dynamic range, torque ripple, cogging torque, drivers and digital signal processing with control electronics, signal filtering, backdrive friction, low inertia, damping, fast response, precise positioning, electromagnetic interference, and latency.